HinaKhan94/address-book/README.md

    * The user must be well informed if an entry or selection is invalid.

 ## Design
-* The design is a simple terminal application that uses Python as the building langugae.
+* The design is a simple terminal application that uses Python as the building language.
 The Code Institute mock terminal template was used.

 * The initial concept and the logic behind the program's menu was created using Lucid chart.
 * Only desktop was considered.
 The mock terminal is not suitable for mobile.